GwvdB/dbPractice/README.md

 - No guarantee that it won't break your computer (sorry in advance).
 - But it will contain hilarious errors and plenty of "WTF" moments.

-[^1] Fun fact...
+###Fun fact...
 I broke this too.
 For some reason my pull request isn't working 😭